Peptides Vietnam LogoPeptides Vietnam

 The STEP clinical trials demonstrated an average weight reduction of 14.9% over 68 weeks at the 2.4mg dose.
 While this is less than tirzepatide or retatrutide, semaglutide has the longest track record, the most real-world user data, and the most affordable research-grade price point.
 Browse all weight loss peptide options to compare.

 For users new to GLP-1 peptides, or those seeking a reliable, well-understood option, Semaglutide remains an excellent first choice.
-It is also widely studied for cardiovascular benefits: the SUSTAIN trials showed a 26% reduction in major cardiovascular events.
+It is also widely studied for cardiovascular benefits: the SELECT trial reported a 20% reduction in major adverse cardiovascular events in adults with overweight or obesity and existing cardiovascular disease.

 How It Works